-71. Performance of functions pending ascertainment of collective bargaining agent.
-Any act or function which is by this Act required to be performed by or has been conferred upon a collective bargaining agent may, until a collective bargaining agent has been certified under the provisions of this Act, be performed by a registered trade union which has been recognized by the employer or employers.
+71. Any act or function which is by this Act required to be performed by or has been conferred upon a collective bargaining agent may, until a collective bargaining agent has been certified under the provisions of this Act, be performed by a registered trade union which has been recognized by the employer or employers.

-72. Penalty for unfair labour practices.- (1) Whoever contravenes the provisions of section 10 shall be liable to fine which may extend to twenty thousand rupees.
+72. (1) Whoever contravenes the provisions of section 10 shall be liable to fine which may extend to twenty thousand rupees.